-Ice Maker Too Slow?
-4 Tips To Help Speed Up Ice Production
+Ice Maker Making Ice Too Slow?
+4 Tips To Speed Up Production

 Why Is Your Ice Maker Not Working Appropriately?